 About

-Ed’s connection to a child’s imagination comes from his deep reverence for the New Mexico of his boyhood.
-Life was slow and peaceful, and Ed brings the rural figures and scenes to life.
+Drawing from his memories of growing up, Ed brings the rural figures and scenes to life.
 After priming the canvas with a bold red undercoat, he outlines the Sangre de Cristo (Blood of Christ) Mountains pulsing with energy and warmth.
-Sagebrush and majestic cottonwood trees surround his weathered adobe casitas.
-El Viejito (the old man) walks solitary or with a companion down a winding pathway.